Does Your Busines Need a Regroup?

 • Quarterly or yearly planning sessions where you work on your business, not just in it (put them in your calendar)

-• Transitions points (new offerings, shifts in your personal life, price increases, etc.)
+• Transition points (new offerings, shifts in your personal life, price increases, etc.)

 • Rebranding and refreshing